Regular Deadline: Fri, May 3, 2024 at 11:59 pm (PST)

 No. The SFFILM Doc Film Fund is open to filmmakers based anywhere in the U.S. or internationally.

 The SFFILM Doc Film Fund supports feature-length documentaries in post-production.
-While we know the documentary production process is often nonlinear with various stages happening at the same time, films should be predominantly be in the post-production phase within six months of the final deadline.
+While we know the documentary production process is often nonlinear with various stages happening at the same time, a project must be within about 3 months of beginning post-production from the final deadline.

 The SFFILM Doc Film Fund supports a range of films from around the world.
 Films do not have to have a strong social issue and most often do not have that at the center of the film.
 The fund supports documentaries that exhibit compelling stories, intriguing characters and an innovative visual approach.
 Recent examples of this include Honeyland, Hale County This Morning, This Evening, Midnight Family, The Feeling of Being Watched, Midnight Traveler, and Cutie and the Boxer.

-All applicants will be notified of their status through the SFFILM grant platform by mid-August.
+All applicants will be notified of their status through the SFFILM grant platform by mid-November.